manju-me/manju-me/README.md

 - ⚡ Fun fact <b>Nothing Starts with 'N' and Ends with 'G'</b>
 - :smiley: Don't Study me. you won't be <b>Graduate</b>🎓

-    I strongly belive we the professionals of tech industry need to learn and innovate.
-There is constant change in the technologies in the tech market where we need to update ourselves with.
+    I strongly believe we, the professionals of the tech industry, need to learn and innovate.
+There is constant change in the technologies in the tech market where we need to update ourselves.
 The only thing that is constant is change.
-Talking about me,  I love Technologies Like <b>Python,Machine Learning,Artificial Intelligency, Deep Learning,Neural Network </b>etc. I love trying out new technologies and update with modern tools helping our lives more easier.
+Talking about me, I love technologies like <b> Python,Machine Learning,Artificial Intelligence, Deep Learning, Neuronal Networks </b> etc. I love trying out new technologies and keeping updated with modern tools that make our lives easier.
-<b>Happy coding !!..</b>
+<b>Have fun coding!! </b>
 <hr>